cheatham1/SoftwareBook/gettingstarted.md

 Your VM will then be displayed

-**Check that the name of your Virtual Machine displayed on the right is "ATLASOpenDataSmall" **
+**Check that the name of your virtual machine displayed on the right is "ATLASOpenDataSmall" **
 ![](Pictures/VMATLASopenDataSmall.png)

 Press the green 'Start' arrow.
-Wait afew minutes whilst the VM sets up.
+Wait afew minutes whilst the virtual machine sets up.
 When it has completed you will see the terminal for using the code, with the Readme file opened using the atom editor.

 ![](Pictures/VMrunningREADME.png)